 In addition to individual ranking of flights, this site supports judging performance oriented wingsuit performance competitions as a multi-task event for the three combined categories time, distance and speed.

 The rules for these events are based on the well established FAI F3B class for model-sailplanes to measure the different aspects of high-performance flying.
 This format measures the three different performance parameters of an airplane (best lift, least drag and best glide ratio) and combines them into a single result instead of concentrating on one parameter only, which would inevitably give an unfair advantage to a pilot with a certain build and would lead to suits optimized into one direction only.

 A minimum of two rounds is suggested with each round consisting of one time, distance and speed task.

 The FAI Sporting Code, General Section and Section 5, should apply for these events.
 Additionally, the same suit without any changes or modifications of parts must be used for all tasks of a single round.
 No weights must be worn.
 Propulsion systems must not be used.
-No electronic devices must be worn near the official measuring device.
+No electronic devices should be worn near the official measuring device.

 The order of tasks and the number of rounds for each task is at the discretion of the organiser, although two rounds should be flown for each task as a minimum.
 All participants should perform a task on the same or adjacent loads to minimize wind influence.

 Each task is judged like the individual competitions on this site in a 1000m (3300ft) window between 3000m (9850ft) and 2000m (6550ft) AGL.
 Should the competitor cross the borders of the competition window multiple times, the first crossing counts.